-This is probably one of the most valuable ways that you can help people in Italy.
+Resume translation is probably one of the most valuable ways that you can help someone.

-Sometimes I’ll offer a resume translation as an exchange of services rather than having them pay me.
+Sometimes I will even offer a resume translation as an exchange of services rather than having them pay me.

 Life is not always about getting paid in cold, hard cash.
 What you don’t earn in Euro you will gain in experience, and sometimes it helps take the pressure off both parties when money is not involved.
 A few good bottles of wine or a nice dinner out on the town in exchange for a resume translation is a great alternative.
 It allows you to spend quality time with people rather than a few emails and 5-minute conversations.